dotnet/docs/docs/core/tools/project-json.md

 Keys to the object represent destination paths in the output layout.

 Values are either a string or an object representing the source path of files to include.
-The object represtation can have its own `include`, `exclude`, `includeFiles` and `excludeFiles` sectins"dest/path": "source/path" or "dest/path": { "include": "./src/path" }
+The object representation can have its own `include`, `exclude`, `includeFiles` and `excludeFiles` sections.

 String example: